isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2663.md

 ---
-title: Simplify Version 1 - Simplify - Basic Plus (15 users)
+title: Singtel Endpoint Security - Trend Micro Apex One - 100 Licenses
 permalink: /productivity-solutions-grant/solutionrepo/solution2663
 ---

 ### Description

-Simplify FSM solution connects and empowers field technicians while simplifying and automating processes, helping to acceleration execution, improve the productivity of service teams, and boost customer satisfaction.
-With Simplify, you can enhance customer experiences and bolster loyalty by solving issues more quickly and effectively.
+Singtel Endpoint Security provides comprehensive protection for your endpoints-from mobile devices to desktops/laptops-with security solutions that analyse malicious behaviour in your apps while offering real-time threat and data protection.
+We provide high levels of protection against new and existing threats, powered by cloud-based security solutions.
+While you cannot control cyberattacks, you can prevent the risk to your business data and system integrity due to unintended error.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Noid_20210357_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Singtel_Endpoint_20210421_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria